-Prerequisite: MTH 215 with a grade of "C" or better.
+Prerequisite: MTH 215 with a grade of "C" or better or consent of instructor.

-MTH 265 Mathematics 3 hrs.
-Statistics (3-0)
+MTH 265 Statistics (3-0)

 Includes the study of probability spaces, random variables and distributions, laws of large numbers and central limit theorem, joint probability distributions, sampling distributions, theory of estimation, simple linear regression and introduction to SPSS.